 Check list for Communications Coordinator Tick Consider emergency communications needs.
 Dedicate lines for incoming and outgoing calls and arrange extra support for reception.
 Use designated emergency centre / room.
 Line to be used for incoming calls only: 01798 342369 Main School office Line to be used for outgoing calls only: 01798 342549 Main School office West Sussex County Council's Communications team may be able to assist dealing with enquiries from the public.
-During office hours, call them on: 01243-777722 .
-Outside office hours call: 07767-098415.
-Inform people suickly simply and factually to provert surrouse Inform people quickly, simply and factually to prevent rumours which can cause great distress in a crisis situation.
+During office hours, call them on: 01243 642104 Outside office hours call: 07623 512200 Inform people quickly, simply and factually to prevent rumours which can cause great distress in a crisis situation.

 Check list for Media Coordinator Tick West Sussex County Council can give advice on briefing the press and help with the preparation of statements and press releases.
-During office hours, call them on: 01243-777722 .
-Outside office hours call: 07767-098415.

-(See also Appendix 4).
+During office hours, call them on: 01243 642104 Outside office hours call: 07623 512200 (See also Appendix 4).
 Ensure that any media access to the site, staff and children is controlled.
 In a major emergency, the police may deal with the press and prevent intrusion onto the site.
-Be aware of the potential problems caused by the spread of misinformation through children / staff use of mobile phones.
+Be aware of the potential problems caused by the spread of misinformation through children/staff use of social media.
 If applicable, try to direct media enquiries to WSCC's Communications team.
 It may be appropriate and beneficial for the head of establishment or a nominated representative to make a press statement or be interviewed after liaising with WSCC.
 Do not allow the press onto establishment premises or give them access to children unless there is a specific reason and permission and consents are in place - the police may help with this in a major emergency.

 If there is likely to be a high media presence at the establishment, it may be appropriate to pre-designate an area for media vans and journalists if they arrive at the establishment and from which interviews can be given.
 This may prevent the media blocking access routes to the establishment or intimidating children and staff.

 Check list for Resources Coordinator Tick Activate the designated emergency centre / room.
 Ensure access to the site for emergency services.
 Turn off water, gas and electricity supplies if necessary.
 Open / close parts of the educational establishment as required.
 Ensure the security of the educational establishment premises.
 If there is damage to property or resources then a list will need to be made of what has been damaged or destroyed for insurance purposes.
+Ensure the Insurance Team at West Sussex County Council have been notified of the incident as early as practicable, as a loss adjuster may need to be instructed.
 It may be necessary to procure resources for use in the emergency - WSCC may be able to help with this.